Pumpkin Floral Centerpiece

 - Cut the baby’s breath to short and longer lengths to fill in any open spots.

-You might find that you remove and trim and replace the baby’s breath a couple of times to get it just right.
+You may remove, trim, and replace the baby’s breath a couple of times to get it just right.
 That’s part of the process!
-This is super creative, so allow yourself to enjoy the process.
+This is a creative adventure, so remember to enjoy the process.
 Play and have fun making the arrangements.

 Make sure to pierce the oasis with the stems of your flowers.
 The oasis will both give your flowers structure, something to hold them in place, as well as provide some water.